There are many important reasons to invest in forklift operator training:

 Having us train key members of your team is a great way to meet OSHA requirements by developing your own in-house expertise.
 This can be especially useful for operations with large fleets and lots of equipment operators.

-Beware online training sites that promise OSHA compliance.
-It is obviously not possible to train operators on the specific equipment that they use on the job (as required by OSHA) in an online format.
+Be wary of online training programs from less than reputable organizations that promise OSHA compliance.
+It is much more difficult to train operators on the specific equipment that they use on the job (as required by OSHA) in an online format.

 Benefit No. 1 is, of course, workplace safety!
 However, the list of reasons to invest in quality forklift operator training also includes: